droonga/droonga.org/reference/commands/search/index.md

 ### `500` `SearchTimeout`

-Means the engine couldn't finish to process the request in the time specifieda as `timeout`.
+Means the engine couldn't finish to process the request in the time specified as `timeout`.